 It doesn’t have a fast-charging module, so it’ll take around 14 hours to fully recharge the power station from a solar panel in full sun (eight hours from an AC outlet).

 As well as being a great emergency power source for those on a budget, the Explorer 500 would also work well as a secondary indoor generator for charging electronics if you’re using a high-powered unit such as the Delta 1300 or Yeti 3000 for larger appliances.
 As it’s lightweight and compact, you can take it with you if you have to evacuate your home unexpectedly.

 - Excellent budget option for light-moderate use

 What to Consider When Buying an Indoor Generator

-Indoor generators typically cost more than a standard gas-powered generator, particularly if you also need to buy solar panels to charge it.
+Indoor generators typically cost more than a standard gas-powered generator, particularly if you need solar panels to charge them.

 - They can be used in apartments and condos where an outdoor generator isn’t an option.